xjarg/xjarg.github.io/cven.md

 ## Experience

+**2016** Selected to exhibit as part of the Festival Internacional de Arte Contemporáneo de León 2016, *Glitch / Singularidad*.

 **2016** Selected as part of the Festival Internacional de Video Samples México 2016, *Transvideo: Borderless Image*.

 **2016** Experimental video proyection from the project *127.0.0.1* as part of the Festival Internacional Saltillo 2016.
 Centro Cultural Casa Purcell.